Rakesh Sharma (filmmaker): Filmography and related activities

 Rakesh Sharma returned to documentary film-making after a decade, with the multiple award winning film Aftershocks: The Rough Guide to Democracy, a subaltern re-examination of the Narmada debate (Development at whose cost?
 For whose benefit?).
 Set in Kutch's lignite mining belt, the film probes democracy 'from below'.
 The film travelled to over 120 international film festivals, in addition to several universities and academic conferences.

 2002-2006: After finishing and releasing Final Solution, Rakesh worked full-time on making other versions (including the Gujarati version), DVD sales and self-distribution of the film to broadcasters, institutions and film festivals etc.

 In 2006-7, Rakesh decided to return for filming in Gujarat, for a long-term follow-up to his earlier work.
 Tentatively titled Final Solution Revisited, it is a mini-series of 3-4 films, each a complete feature-length documentary in itself.
 Apart from a classic follow-up of events, incidents and people featured in Final Solution, the series also examines several dimensions that could not possibly have been explored in the immediate aftermath.
-A notable focus of his subsequent probes is the fate of the riot footsoldiers, 5 and 10 years after the carnage.
+A notable focus of his subsequent probes is the fate of the riot foot soldiers, 5 and 10 years after the carnage.
 As well as over a dozen “karasevak” families whose loved ones died inside S-6, Sabarmati Express at Godhra, most of whom were abandoned soon after the massive BJP victory in the 2002 Gujarat elections.

 In 2018, Rakesh was diagnosed with an autoimmune syndrome, after years of misdiagnosis since 2002, when he first started suffering seriously from debilitating issues.
 Though his travel and filming have been hampered after 2006, and near-totally so since 2013, he has still managed to film over 500 hours of material over the years, in Gujarat and elsewhere, probing the rise and entrenchment of Politics of Hate.

-Though largely self-financed, in 2011, Rakesh turned to his audience and supporters with an appeal for crowdfunding, to help digitise his entire archive comprising all filmed and found material since the 2002 Gujarat carnage, as the original mini DV tapes had begun to deteriorate.
+Though largely self-financed, in 2011, Rakesh turned to his audience and supporters with an appeal for crowdfunding, to help digitize his entire archive comprising all filmed and found material since the 2002 Gujarat carnage, as the original mini DV tapes had begun to deteriorate.
 Thanks to their generous and timely support, nearly 90% of the archival footage and stock was successfully digitized.
 Edited sequences from this footage, along with excerpts from Final Solution, were released by the filmmaker in 2013-14.

 2014 Modi video releases

 In 2014, Rakesh released a number of video clips of Indian Prime Ministerial candidate Narendra Modi from his election speeches for the 2003 election.
-In these clips Modi appears to endorse the violence perpetrated against Muslims in the 2002 Gujarat riots.
-Rakesh stated that he were releasing the clips because Modi's early speeches had been gradually disappearing from online repositories due to a concerted whitewash campaign to improve Modi's image that could possibly be tarnished by his endorsements of the riots.
+In these clips, Modi allegedly appeared to endorse the violence perpetrated against Muslims in the 2002 Gujarat riots.
+Rakesh stated that he released those clips because Modi's early speeches had been gradually disappearing from online repositories due to a concerted whitewash campaign to improve Modi's image that could possibly be tarnished by his endorsements of the riots.